Enerhim/neuralnetworkc/README.md

 `git clone https://github.com/Enerhim/neuralnetworkc/`

 To build: </br>
-`gcc src/math.c src/ml.c src/mnist.c main.c -o build.out -lm -march=native -ffast-math; ./build.out` </br>
+`gcc src/math.c src/ml.c src/mnist.c main.c -o build.out -lm -march=native -ffast-math; ./build.out` </br>  </br>
-(I will make a MakeFile soon... also forgive me for the non optimal C code, my focus was to get a working neural network written from scratch and not to master systems programming.)
+(Makefile coming soon.
+This was my first proper C project hence my code is not the most optimal.
+My primary focus was to learn neural networks on a deeper level and gain insight into how they are implemented.
+I also just wanted to learn about memory management and such in general)